 If you would like a surgery appointment with Anneliese you can email email@example.com and an appointment will be arranged for you.
 It is not always necessary for constituents to attend a surgery for Anneliese to look into their case.
 You can get in touch via telephone, email or post at any time and your case will be treated in the same manner as those who have attended a surgery appointment.

-You can call Anneliese's office on 01865 595 790 or send a letter to Anneliese Dodds MP, Unit A, Bishops Mews, Transport Way, Oxford, OX4 6HD
+You can call Anneliese’s office on 01865 595 790 or send a letter to Anneliese Dodds, Unit A, Bishops Mews, Transport Way, Oxford, OX4 6HD.

 Anneliese operates a constituency office in Oxford, however the office does not have the facility to see members of the public without an appointment.
 Additionally, for security reasons visitors without a confirmed appointment will strictly not be seen.

-Any personal information that you give to Anneliese or her staff will be handled confidentially, in line with the requirements of the Data Protection Act 1998.
-If you would like information about the Data Protection Act 1998 please click here.
+Any personal information that you give to Anneliese or her staff will be handled confidentially, in line with the requirements of the General Data Protection Regulation (GDPR).
+If you would like information about GDPR please click here.

 Anneliese will make every effort to reply to all correspondence.
 However, contact with constituents is prioritised based on need, therefore it will take longer for us to respond to a mass-email campaign.